AmarSaini2/SYSC3110-Project/README.md

 ## Known Issues
 - Player points are not being calculated correctly based on based on the premium squares and blank tiles.
 This will be fixed in the next iteration.
 - Clicking on a board tile outside the horizontal or vertical alignment of the word being placed still allows placement, which should be restricted.
+- The AI player may not play even if possible due to placement and coordinate problem.
+- Human Player turn might return invalid when playing against AI.
 - The end-of-game logic is still being worked on and only currently checks for if players have remaining valid words  to play or if all players have consecutively passed their turns for the game to end.
 - The AI player plays based on a basic strategy of selecting the highest scoring move.
 More detailed AI logic will be explored and possibly implemented in the next iteration.